Forms

 // Controlled, because Preact manages the input's value now

-Run in REPLGenerally, you should try to use Controlled Components at all times.
+<input value={someValue} onInput={myEventHandler} />;Run in REPLGenerally, you should try to use Controlled Components at all times.
 However, when building standalone Components or wrapping third-party UI libraries, it can still be useful to simply use your component as a mount point for non-preact functionality.
 In these cases, "Uncontrolled" Components are nicely suited to the task.

 One gotcha to note here is that setting the value to

-will essentially become uncontrolled.
+undefinedornullwill essentially become uncontrolled.

 Creating A Simple Form

--Element and bind an event handler that is called whenever the form is submitted.
+Let's create a simple form to submit todo items.
+For this we create a <form>-Element and bind an event handler that is called whenever the form is submitted.
 We do a similar thing for the text input field, but note that we are storing the value in our class ourselves.
 You guessed it, we're using a controlled input here.
 In this example it's very useful, because we need to display the input's value in another element.

 class TodoForm extends Component {